moinakg/pcompress/README.md

                   the fastest in the group, especially on x86 platforms.
 BLAKE is faster than SKEIN on a few platforms.
                   SKEIN 512-256 is about 60% faster than SHA 512-256 on x64 platforms.

+       '-F' -     Perform Fixed Block Deduplication.
+This is faster than fingerprinting based content-aware deduplication in some cases.
+However this is mostly usable for disk dumps especially virtual machine images.
+This generally gives lower dedupe ratio than content-aware dedupe (-D) and does not support delta compression.
        '-M' -     Display memory allocator statistics
        '-C' -     Display compression statistics